Sorelz/Scratch_NN/README.md

 Proposed a simple study case on breast cancer dataset.
 All functions used are coded from scratch.

 Further improvements:
--Automatic Hyperparameters tuning
+- Automatic Hyperparameters tuning
--Comparison with other algorithms and deep frameworks
+- Comparison with other algorithms and deep frameworks